dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture3501.md

 Ouch!

-On the other hand, you can’t blame me for those annoying machines that now plague our existence.
+On the other hand, you can't blame me for those annoying machines that now plague our existence.

 361